axpirina/IoT-Termostatoa-Oteitza-Lizardi/README.md

-# ESP8266-12E-DHT-Thermostat
-IoT thermostat using an ESP8266-12E and a DHT 22.
+# ESP8266an oinarrituriko IoT Termostatoa

+ESP8266an oinarrituriko termostatoak HOZGAILU baten kontrola hartuko du WEB ZERBITZAILE baten bitartez.
+DHT11 Tº eta Hº sentsore batek datuak jaso eta ERRELE baten bitartez hozgailua ON eta OFF egoeratan jarri ahal izatea ahalbidetuko du.

+Web nabigatzaile baten bitartea <192.168.1.201>
 Access web server with a browser to change thermostat settings and view data on google charts.

 Copy the contents of the libraries folder to your Arduino libraries folder.
 On a windows computer this is usually